andykuo1/progress-auditor/README.md

 Or, you can contact me:
 ank060@ucsd.edu
-(Please begin the subject with 'CSE 197 Dashboard - ');
+(Please begin the subject with 'UCSD Progress Auditor - ');

 Thank you for reading me!